Thursday, June 7, 2007

 Because we see meat eating as both an expression of a patriarchal worldview and one of its central supports, a symbol of dominance over the natural world that has been intimately tied to the domination of women, we want it to be apparent that vegetarianism is a non-violent act of resistance… and "not one freely chosen", Kheel elaborates.
 "It exists in the context of radical opposition to patriarchal forms of dominance and control that receive widespread government and industry support."

 So much has been explored by eco-feminists about privilege, class, ethnicity, race and gender in regards to the sexual politics of meat, it's just not possible for me to do justice to this issue in a few simple sound bites…but I do hope I have shed a little light on where I'm coming from, and maybe even sparked a desire to strive for greater understanding of what I know many consider my 'difficult' position on the subject.
-"Toppling Patriarchy with a Fork: the Feminist Debate over Meat". is available on line through the links list on the potluck webpage, or if you're interested in borrowing a paper copy, just let me know.
+"Toppling Patriarchy with a Fork: the Feminist Debate over Meat". is available on line, or if you're interested in borrowing a paper copy, just let me know.

 Basically, I embrace eco-feminism because it is all about interdependence.
 As an ethic of care and compassion it seeks to foster co-operation, not separation.
-It aims to build on the awareness that what we do to one strand of the web of creation affects every other, with the understanding that natural systems do not sustain hierarchies…the smallest creatures play intricate roles in the well being of the whole.
-The circle of life.
+It aims to build on the awareness that what we do to one strand of the web of creation affects every other, with the understanding that natural systems do not sustain hierarchies…the smallest creatures play intricate roles in the well being of the whole - the web of life.

-And that brings me back, briefly, to Paul Watson.
-In the conclusion of the article he wrote, he warned that among all the signs of ecosystem breakdown we had better pay attention to, and fast, is what scientists have described as 'colony collapse disorder'.
-Bees, in unprecedented numbers, have been in such serious and allegedly mysterious decline- and most dramatically over just the past year- that the pollination of plants upon which all other life depends, could be in serious jeopardy.
+And that brings me back briefly to Paul Watson.
+In the conclusion of the article he wrote, he warned that among all the signs of ecosystem breakdown we had better pay attention to and fast, is what scientists have described as 'colony collapse disorder'.
+Bees, in unprecedented numbers, have been in such serious and allegedly mysterious decline (most dramatically over just the past year) that the pollination of plants upon which all other life depends, could be in serious jeopardy.

 When I began creating herbal products way back when, I was motivated by the desire to inspire others to develop intimate relationships with the plants that grow right here where we live in the Pacific Northwest.
 To marvel at the healing properties of our green allies, and to reclaim our natural, rightful kinship with their world.